 11.5 The prize money will be distributed within 2 months of notification to the Contestants.

 12 Intellectual Property & Publication Rights

-12.1 By submitting a proposal for the participation to the Contest, Contestants represent and warrant explicitly that all components of their proposal;
+12.1 By submitting a proposal for the participation to the Contest, Contestants represent and warrant explicitly that all components of their proposal, project and final report;